wonma/100-days-of-code/log.md

 I still need to review the learning content a lot but I'm more confident that learning front-end development is valuable not only for engineers but also for UX/UI designers.

+### Day 6: October 3, Monday

+**Today's Progress** Started 'React Basics' by Meta course on Coursera.
+- Learned the overview of the key concepts of React.
+  1. Components are standalone UI that eventually merge into the whole website.
+  2. States are the values of the variables at any given time

+**Thoughts**
+I'm excited that I start learning React from Meta engineers!

 <!--
 ### Day 1: June 27, Monday